-- /5 Introduces the topic by identifying the key points in the readings (approximately five minutes). - /4 Develops one question for each individual group that focuses on clinical application of the key points identified in the readings. - /3 Each group member facilitates an individual group (approximately 10 minutes). - Reports back in an organized fashion the information from the individual groups (approximately 10 minutes two minutes/group). - /2 Adheres to the time limit of 25 minutes. - /3 Creativity.
+- /5 Introduces the topic by identifying the key points in the readings (approximately five minutes). - /4 Develops one question for each individual group that focuses on clinical application of the key points identified in the readings. - /3 Each group member facilitates an individual group (approximately 10 minutes). - /3 Reports back in an organized fashion the information from the individual groups (approximately 10 minutes two minutes/group).
+Provides a summary at the end of the facilitation. - /2 Adheres to the time limit of 25 minutes. - /3 Creativity.